Get Discounts with our Digital Tourist Discount Pass

 - Blindly trust other nomads, agents, or social media advice without double-checking what kind of “visa solutions” or legal shortcuts they are offering.

-- Get an Investor KITAS (shareholder KITAS) unless you are genuinely investing in and owning part of a legal company (PT PMA).
+- Get an Investor KITAS (shareholder KITAS) unless you are genuinely investing in and owning part of a legal company (PT PMA) that you know and invest in.
 Some agents add foreigners as shareholders just to issue a visa — but this comes with serious legal and fiscal responsibilities.
 Immigration is increasingly checking these cases, and people have gotten into trouble.

 - Work for Indonesian companies or clients without having a valid work permit.
 Even if you’re freelancing or doing occasional gigs – it’s still not allowed.